-A rare species of fern that has experienced a rapid decline in the South of England.
+A rare species of fern that has experienced a rapid decline and has a high risk of extinction in England.

-Rarity: Known from only 2 sites in the South of England
+Rarity: Known from only 2 native sites in the South of England

-Cause of decline: Overcollecting during the Victorian period, over or under shading, and the encroachment of competing vegetation.
+Cause of decline: Over-collecting during the Victorian period, over or under shading, encroachment of competing vegetation, & potentially pressures from a warming climate

 Forked Spleenwort is a unique fern amongst rock-dwelling pteridophytes, with its almost grasslike delicate fronds, making it instantly recognisable.